 Ceases to Operate: Marijuana Establishment closes and does not transact business for a period greater than 60 days with no substantial action taken to reopen.
-The
+The Commission may determine that an establishment has ceased to operate based on its actual or apparent termination of operations.

-88 Amended by ATM, April 9, 2019, Article #74
+&lt;sup>103 Amended by ATM, April 9, 2019, Article #74